jorgecarleitao/public-contracts/docs/usage.rst

     entity = contract.contractors.all()[0]
     print entity

-Good.
 Let's see the contracts this entity paid.
 To that, we use the "contracts_made" of the entity.

     entity_contracts = entity.contracts_made.all()